 - c.
 On the Mailings tab, in the Start Mail Merge group, click the Select Recipients down arrow and select Sample-f Table Sort DATA Done - d.
-Select the table.
-On the Table Tools Design tab, in the Table Styles group, click Table Grid.
-If these were real labels you would not do this. - e.
-With the table selected, on the Home tab, in the Paragraph group, click the Center Align button. - f.
 On the Mailings tab, in the Write & Insert Fields group, click the Insert Merge Field down arrow, select FirstName, and tap Enter.
-Do the same for LastName, and BirthDate.
+Do the same for LastName, and BirthDate. - e.

-- g.
 On the Insert tab, in the Illustrations group, click Pictures.
-Navigate to your Word Files folder and double-click the picture of Goldy. - h.
+Navigate to your Word Exam folder and double-click the picture of Goldy. - f.
 With Goldy selected, on the Picture Tools Format tab, in the Size group, click the launch dialog button.
 Uncheck the box to the left of Lock aspect ratio.
 Type 0.5 in the Height and Width boxes.
 Click OK.
 Click the Layout Options button and select In Front of Text.
-Drag the picture to the lower right corner of the cell. - i.
-On the Mailings tab, in the Write & Insert Fields group, click Update Labels. - j.
+Drag the picture to the lower right corner of the cell. - g.
+On the Mailings tab, in the Write & Insert Fields group, click Update Labels. - h.
 On the Mailings tab, in the Finish group, click the Finish & Merge down arrow and select Edit Individual Documents.
 Click OK.